Karina Carvalho

 Karina Carvalho (born 28 December 1980) is an Australian journalist.

-Carvalho is currently weekend presenter of Seven News Melbourne with Mike Amor and presents Seven Afternoon News Melbourne on Monday, Thursday and Friday.
+Carvalho is currently the weekend presenter of Seven News Melbourne alongside Mike Amor from Friday to Sunday, and also presents Seven Afternoon News Melbourne on Monday and Tuesday.

-She has previously been a presenter on the ABC News Channel.

 Early life

-Carvalho was born in Sri Lanka, and moved to Perth at the age of four where she was raised as a cross-country runner and touch rugby athlete.
+Carvalho was born in Sri Lanka and moved to Perth at the age of four.

+She grew up participating in cross-country running and touch rugby.

 Career

-Carvalho graduated from the Western Australian Academy of Performing Arts with a Journalism major.
+Carvalho graduated with a journalism major from the Western Australian Academy of Performing Arts.

-After work experience in Perth and Sydney she moved to the UK, where she did work experience with the BBC as a journalist and producer on programs such as HARDtalk, and on assignment to the US.
+After gaining work experience in Perth and Sydney, she moved to the United Kingdom, where she undertook placements with the BBC as a journalist and producer.
+Her work included contributions to programs such as HARDtalk and assignments in the United States.

+ABC

-In 2006, Carvalho returned to Perth and in 2007 started work with the ABC, initially with casual work in the newsroom before being promoted to role of weekday presenter, following the resignation of Alicia Gorey.
+Carvalho returned to Perth in 2006 and joined the ABC the following year.
+She initially worked casually in the newsroom before being promoted to weekday presenter after the resignation of Alicia Gorey.

-In February 2012, Carvalho moved to Melbourne and co-hosted ABC News Breakfast on ABC1 and ABC News 24 while Virginia Trioli was on maternity leave.
-She remained co-host until March 2013.
-She was one of the last journalists to interview the author Bryce Courtenay before his death and anchored coverage from Brisbane during the latest flood crisis.
+In February 2012, Carvalho relocated to Melbourne to co‑host ABC News Breakfast on ABC1 and ABC News 24 during Virginia Trioli’s maternity leave.
+She remained in the role until March 2013.
+During this period, she was among the last journalists to interview author Bryce Courtenay before his death and anchored coverage of major flooding from Brisbane.

-In April 2013, Carvalho was appointed presenter of ABC News QLD replacing David Curnow.
+In April 2013, Carvalho was appointed presenter of ABC News Queensland, replacing David Curnow.

-In January 2018, Carvalho was appointed presenter of ABC Evening News on ABC News and relocated to Sydney.
-She was replaced on ABC News QLD by Matt Wordsworth.
+In January 2018, she became presenter of ABC Evening News on the ABC News channel and moved to Sydney.
+Matt Wordsworth succeeded her on ABC News Queensland.

-In December 2023, Carvalho resigned from ABC over concerns about its editorial direction.
+Carvalho resigned from the ABC in December 2023, citing concerns about the organisation’s editorial direction.

+Seven Network

-In July 2024, Carvalho joined Seven News in Melbourne as a presenter and reporter.
+In July 2024, she joined Seven News Melbourne as a presenter and reporter.

-In January 2025, it was announced that Carvalho will replace Maddern to present on weekends with Mike Amor.
-Later in June 2025, she was announced to be a competitor on Dancing with the Stars with her dance partner Andre Gresuik.
+In January 2025, it was announced that she would replace Rebecca Maddern as weekend presenter alongside Mike Amor.
+In June 2025, she was also announced as a contestant on Dancing with the Stars, partnered with Andre Gresuik.

+Personal life

+Carvalho became engaged to IT executive Terry Sweeney in September 2014, and they married on 5 January 2015.
+They announced their separation in 2019.